AlexAlt/word_count/README.md

 * _Open the app in your web browser_
 * _Start Counting!!!_

 _{Make sure you have those gems!
-This app won't run without Sinatra and will be a pain without Sinatra-contrib}_
+This app won't run without Sinatra and will be a pain without Sinatra-contrib.
+If you don't want to do that, follow this Heroku link: https://mighty-springs-2613.herokuapp.com/}_

 ## Technologies Used